jmd-dk/advent-of-code/2023/README.md

-# 🎄 Advent of code :christmas_tree: 2023
+# :christmas_tree: Advent of code 2023 :jigsaw:
 My solutions to the [2023 advent of code](https://adventofcode.com/2023/) puzzles, :christmas_tree: written in **Python 3.12**. :snake: